EDUCATION IS A LIFELONG PURSUIT

 HMRI has a long history of hosting the Summer Undergraduate Research Fellowship (SURF) program, providing undergraduate students with educational, hands-on experience in biomedical research.
 The SURF program offers participants the opportunity to experience the day-to-day workings of a research laboratory and develop a better understanding of the scientific process.
 Each student is assigned to a specific project by one of HMRI's research faculty.
 The SURF program also provides each student with a stipend, safety training, and academic and professional enrichment workshops/seminars.
 At the end of the program, students give a presentation outlining their experience and research findings.
 Several of our SURF program alumni have gone on to be chairs of medical school departments and biomedical research institutes!

-Due date for 2023 SURF program applications: March 1, 11:59 pm PST
+Due date for 2024 SURF program applications: March 15

 Program dates:

 Aspiring undergraduate scientists will work alongside HMRI scientists and be mentored by HMRI research faculty.
-Our program offers a variety of scientific research opportunities, including Alzheimer's disease, neurovascular, migraine, vaping and e-cigarette cardiac toxicity, and cardiovascular signaling laboratory-based research.
+Our program offers a variety of scientific research opportunities, including Alzheimer's disease, neurovascular, migraine, vaping, and e-cigarette cardiac toxicity, and cardiovascular signaling laboratory-based research.

-- Applicants MUST be over 18 years of age.
+2. Applicants MUST be over 18 years of age.

 *Applicants do not need to be majoring in science.
 We encourage students with general biology and/or general chemistry knowledge and an interest in conducting biomedical research to apply.